readium/annotations/README.md

 _This section is non-normative._

 ## 4.1.
 Displaying filtered annotations

-Filtering by colour is not sufficient because imported annotations may have the same colour as personal annotations.

 Reading systems should enable filtering by colour, highlight mode, keyword and creator.
 For instance, a user can display "blue" annotations only, or “teacher” annotations only.
 Filtering on multiple criterias is a plus.